isx434324/kerberosproject/backendClassic/readme.md

 [client@localhost]$ ssh client@sshserver don't require password

-### Model4
+### Model3
 Servei1 Kerberitzat

-How the service use kerberos for the autentication of a client unix that use the service Add servei to the kerberos keytab
+How the service use kerberos for the autentication of a client unix that use the service Add service to the kerberos keytab

 Add user to kerberos database
 The user obtain the ticket
-when user the service don't require password
+when the user use the service don't require password

-### Model5
+### Model4
 Servei2 Kerberitzat

-How the service use kerberos for the autentication of a client unix that use the service Add servei to the kerberos keytab
+How the service use kerberos for the autentication of a client unix that use the service Add service to the kerberos keytab

 Add user to kerberos database
 The user obtain the ticket
-when user the service don't require password
+when the user use the service don't require password